Extension Publications for Pecans

 As Georgia's pecan production acreage has increased, reports of insect pests that attack younger, less established trees have also increased, particularly infestations by pecan bud moth and ambrosia beetles.
 This circular summarizes the pertinent insect pests that attack young, non-bearing pecan trees, including key details on their biology, injury, monitoring, and management.
 This information should be helpful to both new pecan growers and experienced growers with newly established orchards.

-Nutritional, Environmental and Cultural Disorders of Pecan
+Budding and Grafting of Pecan

-(B 1332)
+(B 1376)

 Establishing a Pecan Orchard